sagemath/trac_to_gh/Issue 915.md

 # Issue 915: Make LinBox used PID_Integer instead of using old header as workaround

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/915

 Original creator: mabshoff